sasaki77/generalpvaccess-datasource/README.md

 ### Annotation API

-The annotation request from the Simple JSON Datasource is a POST request to the /annotations endpoint in your datasource.
+The annotation request from the generalpvaccess-datasource is a POST request to the /annotations endpoint in your datasource.
 The JSON request body looks like this:
 ``` javascript
 {